kaltura-vpaas/virtual-meeting-rooms/README.md

 ## Creating a Kaltura Session

-A virtual room is authenticated by using a Kaltura Session (KS), which is a string that identifies the user and contains permissions.
+A virtual meeting room is authenticated by using a Kaltura Session (KS), which is what identifies the user and contains permissions.

 We'll create the KS by using the [session.start](https://developer.kaltura.com/console/service/session/action/start) action.
 You'll need:
 - Your `PartnerID` from the [integration settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings) in your KMC
 - The **USER** `Secret` from the [integration settings](https://kmc.kaltura.com/index.php/kmcng/settings/integrationSettings) in your KMC
 - `userId`, which can be any identifying string, but must be unique to each user in the room
 - `privileges` string, described below

+>Tip: if you're logged into the [developer.portal](https://developer.kaltura.com), you can find your credentials by clicking your account at the top right corner and then **View Secrets**

 ### The Privileges String